-This memorandum will be reviewed by the TAC and CAC on September 9, 2015.
-The findings from this memo will also be reviewed with the general public through a virtual open house.
-The project team will update this memorandum based on feedback received from TAC/CAC members and the general public.
-Moving forward with the development of the Urban Trail Master Plan, the deficiencies and gaps identified in this memorandum will be reviewed to identify potential solutions using the treatments contained in the toolbox attached to this memorandum (Attachment B).
+This memorandum was reviewed by the TAC and CAC on September 9, 2015.
+The findings from this memo were also reviewed with the general public through a virtual open house.
+Feedback from the virtual open house is summarized in Attachment C. The memorandum was updated based on feedback received from the TAC, CAC, and general public.
+Moving forward with the development of the Urban Trail Master Plan, the deficiencies and gaps identified in this memorandum will be reviewed to identify potential solutions using the treatments contained in the toolbox attached to this memorandum (Attachment D).